GCDigitalFellows/ProjectLab/3Environment.md

-2.What technologies do most people use in your field, if any?
+2. What technologies/methods do most people use in your field, if any, for capturing, storing, exploring/analyzing, or displaying their data?
 Why do they tend to use it?
 Is there a reason why you want to use the same technologies as your colleagues?
-Is there a compelling reason to do things differently?
 What are the benefits of doing things differently?